scimusmn/earth/README.md

 earth
 =====

+## SMM customizations for use in the Conner Prairie exhibit.

 **NOTE: the location of `dev-server.js` has changed from `{repository}/server/` to `{repository}/`**

 "earth" is a project to visualize global weather conditions.